RTEMS/rtems-docs/c-user/fatal_error.rst

 - an error code with a fatal source dependent content.

-Once all fatal handler executed, the error information will be stored to :c:data:`_Internal_errors_What_happened` and the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.
+Once all fatal extensions executed, the error information will be stored to :c:data:`_Internal_errors_What_happened` and the system state is set to :c:macro:`SYSTEM_STATE_TERMINATED`.